 But perhaps my biggest takeaways came after reading the book.
 When I realized that employees have their own secrets to expose these days.
 Ones that when matched up against Corporate America’s miscalculations and business-sabotaging behaviors left me with, believe it or not, great hope for the future.

-Below I share 3 of Shapiro’s corporate secrets followed by my own.
-Secrets that are kept by millions of other dedicated, loyal, hardworking employees all over the United States.
+Below, I share 3 of Shapiro’s corporate secrets followed by those kept by millions of dedicated, loyal, hardworking employees all over the United States just like me.

 Corporate America, are you listening?